Michael Bilton: Career

 Bilton appeared in a well-remembered Yellow Pages television commercial as an elderly gardener receiving a sit-on lawnmower from a couple with a large rear garden.
 The male half of the couple was played by David Hargreaves, who also appeared in the BBC drama series Juliet Bravo.

+In later years, crippling arthritis prevented him from working in the theatre.
+His last London West End appearance, in the early 1980s, was alongside Penelope Keith in Hobson's Choice at the Theatre Royal, Haymarket.

-Bilton's final role was that of Basil Makepeace in the BBC Sitcom Waiting for God; when filming began in 1990 he was already aged 71.
+Bilton's final role was that of Basil Makepeace in the BBC Sitcom Waiting for God.
 Basil grew in importance throughout the first four series eventually becoming the main supporting character.
-His final appearance was in the last episode of Series 4.
+His final appearance was in the last episode of the fourth series.
 He died shortly after completing filming.

-In the Christmas episode 1993, his absence was explained by his character having gone on an "Icelandic wife-swapping cruise" and he is not mentioned again.
+In the 1993 Christmas episode, his absence was explained by his character having gone on an "Icelandic wife-swapping cruise" and he is not mentioned again.
 The character of Basil was essentially "replaced" by Jamie Edwards, Jane's spirited Irish grandfather, who was played by Paddy Ward.

 Personal life and death

 Bilton was married and divorced twice, first to Sally West from 1944 and later to actress Valerie Newbold, from 1953 until 1967.

-Bilton died on 5 November 1993 in Berkhamsted, Hertfordshire.
+Bilton died aged 73, on 5 November 1993 in Berkhamsted, Hertfordshire.